Trainy-ai/konduktor/docs/source/admin/observability.rst

 Reading Logs
 ------------

-Grafana provides views for querying and filtering logs from pods and nodes.
-First `add Loki as a data source <https://grafana.com/docs/loki/latest/visualize/grafana/>`_, setting the URL to be :code:`http://loki.loki.svc.cluster.local:3100` and create a new dashboard with your newly created Loki datasource and begin querying your logs by node, namespace, etc.
+Included in the installation is a Loki logging backend and datasource.

 Our default dashboard includes a panel for listing error logs from pods in the :code:`default` namespace.
+As well as (S)Xid errors by following :code:`dmesg` on each node.
+You can also perform arbitrary `LogQL <https://grafana.com/docs/loki/latest/query/>`_ queries by visiting the **Explore** tab.

 .. figure:: ../images/otel-loki.png
    :width: 120%